cloudmesh-community/book/chapters/pi/exercise.md

 ### Cluster Case

-IN this exercise you will be designing a cluster case so you can put the Pi's in a professional looking case that also protects the equipment.
+In this exercise you will be designing a cluster case so you can put the Pi's in a professional looking case that also protects the equipment.